openvinotoolkit/openvino/docs/install_guides/installing-openvino-yocto.md

 CORE_IMAGE_EXTRA_INSTALL:append = " openvino-model-optimizer"
 ```

-### 7. Build a Yocto image with OpenVINO packages.
+## Step 2: Build a Yocto image with OpenVINO packages.

 To build your image with OpenVINO packages, run the following command: